 - We request that reviewers submit their written review to the Editor within four months after receiving the review copy of the book.

-Standard reviews should be between 1,000 and 3,000 words in length.
-We also accept review essays engaging multiple published works, which may be between 3,000 and 6,000 words in length.
+- Standard reviews should be between 1,000 and 3,000 words in length.
+We also accept critical reviews engaging multiple published works, which may be between 3,000 and 5,000 words in length.

 Asef Bayat, Life as Politics: How Ordinary People Change the Middle East, Stanford University Press, 2010, 320 pp., $22.95 (pbk), ISBN 9780199795680.

-The reviewer’s name, position, and institutional affiliation should appear below the bibliographical information and before the review commences.
+- The reviewer’s name and institutional affiliation should appear below the bibliographical information and before the review commences.